 Prior to joining Apax Partners, Andrew was a consultant at LEK where he advised clients on acquisitions in a number of sectors.

 Andrew holds an MA in Politics, Philosophy and Economics from Oxford and an MBA from INSEAD.

-Mitch Truwit is a Partner in the Services team.
+Mitch Truwit is co-CEO of Apax Partners and a Partner in the Services team.
 He is also a member of the Executive Committee and a Trustee of the Apax Foundation.

 Prior to joining Apax Partners in 2006, Mitch was the President and CEO of Orbitz Worldwide, a subsidiary of Travelport, between 2005 and 2006 and was the Executive Vice President and Chief Operating Officer of priceline.com between 2001 and 2005.

 Mitch is a graduate of Vassar College where he received a BA in Political Science.
 He also has an MBA from Harvard Business School.

 He serves as a Board member of Garda World Security Corporation, Bankrate, Advantage Sales & Marketing, Trader Corp and Dealer.com.

 Mitch is the Chairman of Street Squash, a Harlem-based urban youth enrichment program and is an honorary member of the Special Olympics of CT, an organisation providing year-round sports training and athletic competition for children and adults with intellectual disabilities.
 Mitch was previously a member of PEC, an organisation established to provide information about the private equity industry.